Names have significance. They have power. They define us.

 I recently saw a story from Indonesia that highlights the significance of a name.

 Yudea is a 21-year-old mother and has been part of our Survival Program (CSP) for three years.
 She has two children.

 Before enrolling in the CSP, Yudea “didn’t know the importance of having a healthy environment.
 She didn’t know the benefit of boiling water before drinking it, or washing hands before touching meals.
 She never asked her children to take a bath or wash their hands and feet after they play.
 She didn’t know that if someone doesn’t clean up his or her body, he or she can get sick easily.”

-When Yudea gave birth to her first child, “she couldn’t buy milk or vitamins to boost her daughters health, so her daughter got sick easily.”
+When Yudea gave birth to her daughter, “she couldn’t buy milk or vitamins to boost her daughter’s health, so her daughter got sick easily.”
 After enrolling in the CSP, this changed.

-Cisipi is the acronym of our Child Survival Program (CSP), with an “i” added between each letter.
-The name means “grateful to God.”
+Cisipi is the acronym of our Survival Program (CSP), with an “i” added between each letter.
+The meaning of the name is “grateful to God.”

-“It is a form of my gratitude because the CSP has made my son grow as a healthy and smart child.”
+“It is a form of my gratitude because the CSP has made my son grow healthy and smart,” says Yudea.

 Names are important.
-They contain meaning.
+They contain meaning for people.
 They define who we are.
 And usually we’re not who we think we are.